Birth registration appointments

 The General Register Office, based at NISRA, Colby House, Stranmillis Court, Belfast, BT9 5RR, provides help and advice about the following issues:

 - Re-registering a birth, for example, if you want to add the father's name after the initial registration.

 - Recording name changes.

-You can find detailed information about all these topics on the nidirect website (link opens in new window).
+You can find detailed information about all these topics on nidirect births and registration (link opens in new window).